igorlord/ietf-ipv6-addr-mask/draft-lubashev-ipv6-addr-mask.md

 was launched in 2012.

-SURFnet IPv6 Address Plan and incognito Routing Plan
+SURFnet IPv6 Address Plan and Incognito Routing Plan
 ----------------------------------------------------

 SURFnet published a white paper {{SURFnetAddrPlan}} advocating that